Tragedy of the commons: Modern commons

 In economics, an externality is a cost or benefit that affects a party who did not choose to incur that cost or benefit.
 Negative externalities are a well-known feature of the "tragedy of the commons".
 For example, driving cars has many negative externalities; these include pollution, carbon emissions, and traffic accidents.
-Every time Person A gets in a car, it becomes more likely that Person Z will suffer in each of those areas.
+Every time Person A gets in a car, it becomes more likely for Person Z to suffer in each of those areas.
 Economists often urge the government to adopt policies that "internalize" an externality.

 The tragedy of the commons can also refer to the idea of open data.
-Anonymised data are crucial for useful social research and represent therefore a public resource – better said, a common good – which is liable to exhaustion.
+Anonymised data are crucial for useful social research and represent therefore a public resource – better said, a common good – that is liable to exhaustion.

 Some feel that the law should provide a safe haven for the dissemination of research data, since it can be argued that current data protection policies overburden valuable research without mitigating realistic risks.

-An expansive application of the concept can also be seen in Vyse's analysis of differences between countries in their responses to the COVID-19 pandemic.
-Vyse argues that those who defy public health recommendations can be thought of as spoiling a set of common goods, "the economy, the healthcare system, and the very air we breathe, for all of us.
+An expansive application of the concept can also be seen in Stuart Vyse's analysis of differences between countries in their responses to the COVID-19 pandemic.
+In 2015, Vyse argued that those who defy public health recommendations can be thought of as spoiling a set of common goods, "the economy, the healthcare system, and the very air we breathe, for all of us.

 In a similar vein, it has been argued that higher sickness and mortality rates from COVID-19 in individualistic cultures with less obligatory collectivism, is another instance of the "tragedy of the commons".